ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ### Command

-The {@link framework/guides/architecture/core-editor-architecture#commands command} for the external widget feature will insert an `<externalElement>` element (if allowed by the schema) at the selection and set the selection on the inserted widget.
+The {@link framework/guides/architecture/core-editor-architecture#commands command} for the external data widget feature will insert an `<externalElement>` element (if allowed by the schema) at the selection and set the selection on the inserted widget.

 ```js
 // external-data-widget/externaldatawidgetcommand.js